makle04/CW2024/README.md

    6.15.
 WinImage

         6.15.1.
 Position changes to image
-            - Makes the position of the win image to be centered
+            - Makes the position of the win image to be centered.

+   **7. Features not Implemented**

+   7.1 Sound clip for UserProjectiless

+        7.1.1.
+Idea was to play a sound clip each time user shoots a bullet 7.1.2.
+Not implemented as it made the whole game lag, the more the user shoots, the more framey the game gets.

-   **7. Unexpected Problems**
+   **8. Unexpected Problems**

-   7.1.
+   8.1.
 Time to understand the code given

-        7.1.1.
+        8.1.1.
 Since the whole assignment is based on developing the software, time was pretty limited to unserstand the code.
-        7.1.2.
+        8.1.2.
 Might also be the case of lectures still ongoing so parts of the code we may not understand and how to improve it.